mraballard/nitpic-ui/README.md

 Final touch ups making sure the user interface was put together well.
 Added some additional features such as a search for the albums within a user and a search for the different users.
 Fixed errors with pushing the api and front end to Heroku.
 Deployed the app.

 TO DO:
-Improve comment style / display
+ -Improve comment style / display
-Improve album show photos display
+ -Improve album show photos display
-Add thinking / loading bar for upload photo, delete photo etc
+ -Add thinking / loading bar for upload photo, delete photo etc